Player's Review, 8/24/07:

 Now to the heart of the matter – how the sound has changed.
 The basic character of the sound that I described in my initial review remains, but there have been some developments.

 Replacing the bone saddle with one made of WAHI made a noticeable change for the better on this guitar.
 The new saddle seemed to give everything about the sound 'just a little bit more,' as if a layer had just been removed from it.
 On another guitar that might initially be on the bright side, WAHI may add an unwanted crispness, but on this guitar, resonance, volume and sustain increased, and the entire dynamic range gained a bit more presence without sacrificing warmth.
+When strummed, it has a satisfying growl or bite that allows it to cut through the mix, all of which make it an outstanding guitar for rhythm accompaniment.

 You can find lively debates about the merits of the ToneRite device on most guitar forums, but my own experience with it was ultimately inconclusive.
 After two treatments, I think it did give a slight boost to the presence, similar (but to a lesser degree) to that of the WAHI saddle, but whether the change was actual or imagined, I couldn't say for sure.